cuspaceflight/m2-electronics/m2r/README.md

 There's some possibility for clever radio modes and coding to be used, but it will depend on how much time is available.

+## PCB Errata

+* Silk pin1 indicator on the GPS LNA is in the wrong position: it's on the bottom right but should be on the top right.